envycontent/haiku-user-manual/content/add-a-tagline-to-your-profile.rst

 A tagline gives you the opportunity to have a short one line summary of your research interests on your profile.

 If you are a supervisor your tagline will also appear on lists of supervisors on the MSD Graduate School website.
-These provide prospective students with an easy way to scan the options available.
+Taglines provide prospective students with an easy way to scan the options available.

+This shows you how to add a tagline to your profile.

 Edit profile
 ------------